LeeMorinUCF/ECP3004S21/demo_18_PP_Ch_13_Sorting/README.md

 ## Merge Sort: A Faster Sorting Algorithm

-There are several well-known, fast sorting algoeithms: merge sort, quick sort and heap sort are the ones that computer science majors might study.
+There are several well-known, fast sorting algorithms: merge sort, quick sort and heap sort are the ones that computer science majors might study.
 Most of these involve techniques that we haven't learnt yet